Samsung/tizen-docs/docs/application/web/guides/cordova/dialogs.md

 }
 ```

-## Creating Alerts
+## Create alerts

-To show a custom alert with 1 button:
+To show a custom alert with 1 button, follow these steps:

 1. Define a callback method to be invoked when the user closes the alert.

-   The callback has no parameters.
+   The callback has no parameters:

    ```
    var alertDismissed = function() {